maqqju/croker-method-for-analogies/howto/howto.md

 **Note:** In the image above the parallel context was drawn *on the left hand side* of the original context.
 This is completely up to you.

+**Note:** You are encouraged to draw as many parallel contexts as you wish in a single sitting using the ``Croker Method``.
+Feel free to place these left, right as you wish.
+This is the main reason why it was suggested that you use as much space as you can, so that you are free to experiment and explore.

 ## <a name="magnitude"></a>Step 5 - Scale up or down

 The final feature in the ``Croker Method`` is to explore different orders of magnitude within the same context.
 This is represented by going higher or lower on the vertical axis, above the related context-instance.